-The M.D. / MPH emphasizes the knowledge and skills of core public health disciplines, and public health practice.
-A Master in Public Health can be earned by completing a minimum of 45 credit hours, including a practicum experience and a culminating experience.
-At this time, the MPH program offers a generalist MPH degree. at TTUHSC will prepare health professionals to practice skillful and evidence-based preventive public health; conduct and communicate research that informs the diverse fields within public health; and provide interdisciplinary expertise in the service of academic, professional and community-based public health organizations.
-The joint program is a four year (45 credit hour) program that culminates in both the MD and MPH degrees.
+The Master of Public Health Program at TTUHSC will prepare health professionals to practice skillful and evidence-based preventive public health; conduct and communicate research that informs the diverse fields within public health; and provide interdisciplinary expertise in the service of academic, professional and community-based public health organizations.
+The joint program is a four year (42 credit hours) program that culminates in both the MD and MPH degrees.